brunch/auto-reload-brunch/README.md

   * Path to private key used for SSL.
 * __certPath__: Optional, no default.
   * Path to public x509 certificate.
-* __liveJs__: An experimental option to live-reload JS.
-See the section below on more details.

 **Example:**
 ```coffeescript